baspram/PokeDex/README.md

 # PokeDex
-A React Redux Project using [pokeapi.co](www.pokeapi.co) to browse Pokemons
+A React Redux Project using [pokeapi.co](www.pokeapi.co) to browse Pokemons.